 The pandemic will have disrupted plans to travel in the near future.
 However, when this is once again possible, bear in mind that there are alternatives to the Turing scheme – such as opportunities that may be provided by your university and its partner institutions overseas.
 The University of York, for example, runs both year-long exchange programmes and short-term overseas courses during the summer at its various partner universities in North America, Asia and Australia.

-The skills studying or working abroad will add to your CV
+The skills: what will studying or working abroad add to your CV?

 Spending time working or learning abroad will provide you with evidence of skills and qualities, which you can draw on for your CV and at interviews.
 These include: